krzysztofzuraw/blog/posts/2020/2020-02-09-css-in-js-patterns/index.md

   with `styled` and then inside its definition use CSS selectors to style tags inside.
 It has smaller boilerplate but question is still here - how should you structure your code?

 - css prop.
-This is patern I haven't used yet.
+This is pattern I haven't used yet.
 It seems like a nice way of writing CSS-in-JS but I have to try it first.